Rebecca (Becky) Williamson Andrews (February 18, 1942 – December 18, 2022)

 Becky was born in Wichita, KS and died peacefully at the Emmanuel Community Living House in Orchard Lake, Michigan with her husband by her side.

-She graduated from Wichita East High school in Wichita, KS, where she was a four-year member of the Blue Aces’ Peppy Pilots Pep Club.
+She graduated from Wichita East High school in Wichita, KS, where she was a three-year member of the Blue Aces’ Peppy Pilots Pep Club.
 She served on the Pep Club Cabinet and was also active in student government as an elected member of the Senate.

 Becky attended Kansas University and graduated with a B.A. degree in Interior Design and became an ardent “Jayhawk” basketball fan.